mimblewimble/grin-rfcs/text/0000-fix-fees.md

 Ideally then, a transaction that is more preferred by miners, is also more likely to be relayed.
 If a transaction A doesn't satisfy the minimum relay fees, while another transaction B does, but miners would rather include A, then A's publisher will have to transmit it directly to miners, which is undesirable.
-We therefore let the minimum relay fee be proportional to the weight of the transaction, minimizing arbitrariness.
+We therefore want the minimum relay fee be proportional to the weight of the transaction, minimizing arbitrariness.
 We can calibrate the fee system by stipulating that creating one output should cost at least one Grin-cent (formerly 0.4 Grin-cent).
 Linearity is another desirable property, which for instance allows the two parties in a payjoin to each pay their own input and output fees, while splitting the kernel fee.